-Under a law signed Aug.
-6, 2012 (215 KB, PDF), Veterans and family members who served on active duty or resided at Camp Lejeune for 30 days or more between Jan.
+Veterans and family members who served on active duty or resided at Camp Lejeune for 30 days or more between Jan.
 1, 1957 and Dec.
-31, 1987 may be eligible for medical care through VA for 15 health conditions:
+31, 1987 may be eligible for medical care for 15 health conditions:

-Veterans already enrolled in VA health care, contact your local VA health care facility to receive care under the new law.
-Those not already enrolled should call 1-877-222-8387 for assistance.
+If you’re already enrolled in VA health care, contact your local VA health care facility to receive care.

-The new law applies to health care, not disability compensation.
+The Aug.
+6, 2012 law applies to health care, not disability compensation.
 At this time, there is insufficient scientific and clinical evidence to establish a presumptive association between service at Camp Lejeune during the period of water contamination and the development of certain diseases.

 Sign up for VA email updates.